twonoise/BitmapFontUpscale/README.md

     gegl ter-x24nx1.png -o ter-x24nx2.png -- scale-ratio x=2 y=2 sampler=nearest mean-curvature-blur iterations=1 threshold value=0.35

-Make few example (not final) manual edits in it.
+Make few example-like (not final) manual edits in it.

 Note that we have gap=2, scale=2, our 24 px font is 12x24 sized.
     s=2